 Words of encouragement directed to our board, staff and membership from our various partner groups as we set out for another successful AGM.

 A session by session breakdown of the events scheduled for AGM 2018

 The Pocket Guide contains the full AGM schedule, speakers list and session information for AGM 2018.
 View the Pocket Guide on your electronic device or pick-up a hard copy at the registration desk at the event.

 The Handbook contains essential materials for all trustees attending the AGM Business Sessions.
 It contains the event program, the speaker list, session information, candidate statements, an AGM procedures guide, the full list of motions and their rationales, and the BCSTA bylaws, policies and operational guidelines.

 Motions which the Legislative Committee has approved for debate at the 2018 BCSTA Annual General Meeting will be posted for members on the BCSTA HUB.
 They can also be reviewed in the Handbook.

 Late emergent motions that have been submitted to AGM will be made available for download on the BCSTA HUB.

-Workshop and session materials will be posted in this archive as they are submitted.
+Workshop and session materials will be posted as they are submitted.
 Due to copyright restrictions, not all session materials will be available for download.
+These materials are hosted for members on the BCSTA HUB.
 Please check back for updates.